getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 Differences in execution time between high and low level generic assembly
 -------------------------------------------------------------------------
 For basic linear assembly terms, the high and low level generic assembly procedures have approximately the same efficiency in term of computational time.
 Both have been thoroughly optimized.
-On the one hand, the fact that the high-level generic assembly incorporate a compilation in basic optimized instructions and operates simplifications makes that it can be really faster especially on complex terms.
+On the one hand, the fact that the high-level generic assembly incorporate a compilation in basic optimized instructions and operates simplifications makes (for instance all identical expressions are computed only once) that it can be really faster especially on complex terms.
 On the other hand, the fact that the low-level generic assembly incorporates a mechanism to pre-compute on the reference element the linear term for elements with a linear transformation makes that it can be faster on simple linear terms.
 But even in that case, the high level generic assembly is sometime faster.
 Of course, a possibility would be to incorporate the ability to pre-compute on the reference element the linear term for linear transformations in the high level generic assembly.
 However, it would be rather complicated due to the high genericity of the language.
 A consequence also is that exact integration is not allowed in the high level generic assembly.